 I attended Plymouth State University where I received a Bachelor of the Arts Degree in Criminal Justice with minors in Pre-Law and Anthropology/Sociology.
 I received my law degree from the University of New Hampshire Franklin Pierce School of Law (formerly known as Franklin Pierce Law Center).
 During law school, I was a member of the Daniel Webster Scholars Program: an innovative honors program focused on creating practice-ready lawyers by utilizing a hands-on learning approach.
 I also received two awards for my work in public service with the Division for Children, Youth & Families and New Hampshire Legal Assistance.

-In my free time, I love to be outdoors, cycling, hiking, gardening, snowboarding and rock climbing.
+In my free time, you’ll find me spending time with my family.
+I love to be outside, hiking, cycling, gardening, and traveling.